gylien/scale-letkf/wiki/Getting-started.md

 See [create topography and landuse files](create-topography-and-landuse-files.md).

 ## Prepare configure files for physical processes
+Physical processes in SCALE-RM such as radiation and ground soil model need parameter table files.
 You don't need to prepare anything unless you need to change the default settings of physical processes.
-The files needed to run SCALE-RM physical processes (radiation,surface, etc) are copied from the default database in `scale-rm/test`.
+The necessary files are copied from the default database in `scale-rm/test`.

 ## Here we go
 Go to `admin` and [start DA cycle for domain 1](control.md).